Jeck0v/Guts/README.md

 # Git from Scratch – Student Project

-This project involves reimplementing core Git functionality in Python.
+This project involves reimplementing core Git functionality in Rust.
 It will help you understand Git's internal architecture and make you comfortable with both its plumbing and porcelain commands.

 ## 🎯 Project Scope